wrmckenz/Rural-Hospital-Risk-Indicators/README.md

 We do not claim ownership of any third-party data used in this project.
 Users are responsible for complying with the terms of use and licensing of each data source. <br>
 <br>
 The data preprocessing section has been separated from the main analysis notebook to improve clarity and readability. <br>
-If you would like to recreate the dataset from raw sources refer to notebook 'Rural Hospital Risk Indicators Code.ipynb', uncomment the relevant code in the notebook and download the raw datasets. <br>
+If you would like to recreate the dataset from raw sources refer to notebook 'Rural Hospital Risk Indicators Code.ipynb', uncomment the data preprocessing code section in the notebook and download the raw datasets. <br>
 1. CMS Hospital Provider Cost Report (2013-2023) <br>
 2. CMS Provider of Service Q4 files (2013-2023) <br>
 3. UNC Rural Hospital Closure Dataset <br>